-Car accident on I-95 North in Guilford causes right lane closure, heavy delays
+Car accident on I-95 North in Guilford caused right lane closure, heavy delays

-(WTNH)–State Police have confirmed officials are responding to a car crash on I-95 between Exits 57 and 58 in Guilford Saturday morning.
+(WTNH)–State Police have confirmed officials responded to a car crash on I-95 between Exits 57 and 58 in Guilford Saturday morning.

 CT DOT reported the accident around 7:30 this morning.

 State Police said the car went off the highway.
-Several officers and a tow truck are on the scene.
+Several officers and a tow truck were on the scene.

-The right lane is closed and officials are periodically closing the left lane.
-Delays backup to Exit 54.
+The right lane was closed and officials were periodically closing the left lane.
+The scene has been cleared and there are residual delays at this time.

 Any injuries have not been confirmed at this time.
 The cause of the crash is not known.